 4.5.11 The 1000 year floodplain covers the area south and west of the Trent and Mersey Canal.
-The 100 year floodplain extends to cover Hoo Mill, the Mill site off Mill Lane and Meadow Lane between the railway bridges and in Wolseley Bridge on the river side of the petrol station.
-North and east of the floodplain and the Area of Outstanding Natural Beauty the land is free-draining acid soil over rock up to the higher ground north and east of the present villages.
-From there is becomes a slightly acid loamy and clayey soil with impeded drainage.
-The whole area is designated as a Nitrate Sensitive Zone.
+The 100 year floodplain extends to cover Hoo Mill, the Mill site off Mill Lane, Meadow Lane between the railway bridges and, in Wolseley Bridge on the river side of the petrol station.4 North and east of the floodplain and the AONB the land is free-draining acid soil over rock up to the higher ground north and east of the present villages.
+From there is becomes a slightly acid loamy and clayey soil with impeded drainage.5 The whole area is designated as a Nitrate Sensitive Zone.